peterhaldbaek/mt-geo/README.md

 This is very flexible on formats, allowing signed decimal degrees, or deg-min-sec optionally suffixed by compass direction (NSEW).
-A variety of separators are accepted (eg 3º 37' 09"W) or fixed-width format without separators (eg 0033709W).
+A variety of separators are accepted (eg 3º 37' 09"W) or fixed-width format without separators (eg. 0033709W).
 Seconds and minutes may be omitted.
 (Note minimal validation is done).

 * {String|Number} dms: Degrees or deg/min/sec in variety of formats